Avg: 2.2 from 38 votes

 Descent: Several options are available, depending on which guide book you consult, but all involve rappelling.
 For many of the Gemstone East routes that are listed on mountainproject.com, rapping RotE is presented as the preferred option.
 Conversely, Schein (2003) recommends rappelling Emerald City.
 We rapped RotE, so I cannot comment on the Emerald City option.

-To rap RotE: the top rap anchor features two bolts with chains.
-Using two ropes, a ~150 foot rap takes you to the slung block at the cave/tunnel at the top of the climb's second pitch.
-This second rap anchor featured 5 weathered slings, two aluminum rings, and a cheap quick-link as of April, 2008; it looked ok but slings may need updating periodically, so plan accordingly.
-From the cave/tunnel anchor, a ~105 foot drop will apparently set you down at the base of Surf Naked, but to get to the base of RotE, where your packs are presumedly cached, it'll probably be more like a 135 foot rappel.
-Hint: The orientation of the rings and quicklink on the slings at the cave/tunnel anchor made it appear that one should drop off the notch to the east and then down the face.
-Should you do that, you'll probably have to prussik back up and free the pinched ropes from the slot in the edge (I know, a rookie mistake).
-It's better to drop directly down the face from this anchor, and then find a way to descend the left-facing dihedral farther down; your pull from the bottom will probably be cleaner that way.
+The top rap anchor features two bolts with chains.
+Using two 60m ropes, a ~150 foot rap takes you to the slung block at the cave/tunnel at the top of the climb's second pitch which is visible.
+This second rap anchor features 2 tied lengths of static rope inserted/covered by tubular webbing and two aluminum rings as of September 2019; it looked ok but may need updating, so plan accordingly.
+From the cave/tunnel anchor, a ~105 foot drop will apparently set you down at the base of Surf Naked, but to get to the base of RotE, where your packs are presumably cached, it'll probably be more like a 135 foot rappel.
+HINT: The orientation of the rap rings must be to climber's right (west, towards the steeper face) at the cave/tunnel anchor.
+Do not orient the rope to the climber's left (east) into the notch or your rope will get stuck when you pull it.

 Notes: The sling that used to be over the horn left of the third anchor may indicate an available rap station, in a pinch.
 That, in conjunction with the slings on the tree at the first belay station, suggests that rapping the entire route in four drops with a single rope may also be possible.